1sw3/TCPioneer-modified/README.md

 # TCPioneer-with-modifications
 TCPioneer is a program for Windows that protects the TCP connections from being interfered.
-This repo is my personal modification, to not pollute the code of others, I chose to copy the code to my own repo.
+This repo is my personal modification, to not pollute the code of others, I choose to copy the code to my own repo.

 for other platforms:**[phantomsocks](https://github.com/Macronut/phantomsocks)**